LFG115/rock-paper-scissors-L-S/README.md

 - When I placed my JS work into the validator that was given to me I had warnings.
 - 11 - 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+- On speaking to tutor assistance and them putting the JS through the validator them self, they seem to think it was accepable.

-- I did my JS in a different validator and it came out with no warninngs or errors.
+- I did put my JS in a different validator as a second opinion and it came out with no warninngs or errors.

   ![other-validator-img](assets/images/back-up.js.screen.png)